 Can You Wear Leggings to Work?
 The Honest Answer

-It depends on your workplace — and that's the honest starting point.
+It depends on your workplace, and that is the honest starting point.
 Traditional professional environments (law firms, corporate finance, formal government offices) will generally still expect trousers.
-But the majority of modern offices — including healthcare, education, creative industries, small business, retail management, and the exploding category of hybrid and remote work — have meaningfully relaxed their dress codes in recent years.
+But many modern workplaces, including healthcare, education, creative industries, small business, retail management, and hybrid or remote roles, now run far more relaxed dress codes than a decade ago.

 If your colleagues wear dark jeans on a regular basis, leggings styled like trousers are almost certainly acceptable.
 If your office has an explicit "business formal" or "business professional" code, leggings are likely not the right call regardless of how you style them.
-When in doubt, observe what your highest-ranked well-dressed colleague wears — that's your ceiling.
+When in doubt, observe what your highest-ranked well-dressed colleague wears.
+That is your ceiling.
+The same read-the-room judgement applies to the office Christmas party, where the invitation names a dress code but rarely explains it: our guide to what each Christmas party dress code actually means translates festive attire, smart casual and ugly sweater into real outfits.

 The 7 Rules for Wearing Leggings in the Workplace